slicervm/docs.slicervm.com/docs/reference/vfio.md

 Support for NICs for router appliances will be coming shortly.

+VFIO is limited to x86_64 systems with hardware support for IOMMU (Intel VT-d or AMD-Vi).

 ## Enable VFIO on start-up

 You must edit the `cmdline` argument of your bootloader to include the following parameters.